AreaLayer/LNURL/README.md

 ## How to run

-1. Download the binary from the releases page (or compile with `go build`)
+1. Download the binary from the releases page (or compile with `go build` or if you want to compile for another system ,like a linux webserver:   `env GOOS=linux GOARCH=amd64 go build`   )
 2. Set the following environment variables somehow (using example values from bitmia.com):

 > The Nostr private key in the parameters should be in bench32 format (`nsec..`) and it should be a new one.
 It is needed to sign messages only, so does not need to be your main account key.